webyrd/relational-interpreter-book-and-course/interp.md

 [^7]: miniKanren also has the notions of expressions, values, and
     statements, and introduces the new notion of *terms*, a generalization of the notion of values. \[todo add crossref\]

+[^8]: I thank Larry Moss and the Indiana University Logic Symposium
+    \[TODO check the name of the symposium\] for inviting me to give a talk where I demonstrated Quine generation, and where Larry suggested I tried generating Twines.